-The Original Adjustable Air Bed for Home Use
+Comfortaire: The Original Adjustable Air Support Sleep System

-Comfortaire’s product lineup has changed over more than three decades, but the selection of airbeds is still the same in 2017 as after their last major revision in 2014, except for dropping the N17.
-The current collection consists of four series and nine models:
+Comfortaire’s product lineup has changed over more than three decades, but the selection of airbeds was still the same in 2017 as after their last major revision in 2014, except for dropping the N17.
+The 2017 collection consisted of four series and nine models:

 The Genesis Series uses what Comfortaire calls their Original Air Technology.
 All three models use the 6” high air chambers made of 24-ga. latex/cotton.
 This is rubber reinforced with cotton fibers.
 This series is represented in the Specialty Comfort Series.

 The Waterbed Replacement is the G13 sized to fit into the frame of a hardside waterbed.
 The RV Mattress is like the G10, but at 9” it is an inch lower, and it also is available in the Short Queen size.

 Air chambers in the Nouvelle Series and Ultimate Series mattresses are made of a urethane-based film.
 These are 2” high in the N11, and 3½” in the others.

 Other than separate air chambers for dual air beds, there is no mention of how air is distributed beneath a sleeper.
 Unless air can be adjusted by zones, as in Air-Pedic mattresses, there is the possibility of hammocking (sagging under the heavy middle section), which throws the spine out of line, especially with side sleepers.
 This issue is discussed by Dr. Rick Swartzburg on the information page of this site and in reviews of Sleep Number and Air-Pedic beds.

 2 Air Chambers vs. 6 Air Chambers